turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/demos/web_api_go_odata_demo.md

 The two parameters, YOUR_TENANT_ID and YOUR_INSTANCE_URL can be accessed by navigating to make.powerapps and selecting Session Details from the advanced settings.
 CLIENT_ID and CLIENT_SECRET have been left intentionally blank.
-Once the .ev file has been set-up, run the application:
+Once the .env file has been set-up, run the application:

 ```bash
 go run main.go